Linux on the IBM ESA/390 Mainframe Architecture

 The original i370 project was started in August 1998 by Linas Vepstas, at the instigation of Daniel ("LPAR") Lepore.
 It sounded like fun.
 Dan provided the cheer-leading, and helped debug early versions.
 Later, Neale Ferguson, Peter Schulte-Stracke, and Rob van der Heij joined in to provide code and shoot bugs.
 Rick Troth helped with boot-loader issues.
 The result of this effort was a compiler, an assembler, a port of glibc, and a kernel that would usually boot but was missing important features, such as disk drivers and network drivers, never mind a variety of infrastructure.

 The s390 project was also started in 1998, but followed a very different path.
 It was begun as a skunk-works project at the IBM Böblingen development center.
 It was developed in secret for over a year, with little interaction or communication with the outside world.
 The reason for this secrecy is unclear, although the best explanation seems to be that the developers were unaware of the normal open-source development process.
 It is said that they feared (political) reprisals from other parts of IBM; since the mainframe business is a lucrative business for IBM, it is beset by turf battles, intrigue and maneuvering, and closed-door deals.
 This fear is not unfounded: certain individuals within IBM tried to get some of the i370 developers, ahem, fired.
 Others worked hard to undermine the credibility of the i370 project with carefully placed non-disclosure agreements and leaked secrets.
 Its not about being fair, its about making money.
 Whatever the case may be, the s390 team chose not to work with the i370 team, and instead developed similar but incompatible tool chain (compiler, assembler, C Library) and kernel port.
-This project was announced publically, and the source code released, shortly before Christmas 1999.
+This project was announced publicly, and the source code released, shortly before Christmas 1999.

 Despite its unusual entrance into the public eye, it has caught the imagination of all, and is currently the focus of all development and deployment efforts.
 The reasons for this are obvious: Its supported by a staff of paid employees (vs. i370's unpaid volunteers), and the employees work for IBM, which is, after all, the mainframe company.
 They call the shots.
 I only regret that work couldn't have proceeded in a more cooperative and inclusive fashion.